Retirement can be scary. It’s very common for our clients to be concerned about the longevity of their portfolios.

 Taking a holistic view of your entire portfolio and mapping out a long-term plan will positively impact the length and quality of your retirement.
 By forecasting and planning ahead for withdrawal order, RMDs, and tax implications, you will be able to make more informed decisions about what to do now.

-To this end, we are introducing a new feature called Retirement Paycheck as an addition to our popular Retirement Planner tool.
-Retirement Paycheck is available exclusively to our advisory clients.
+To this end, we are introducing a new feature called Smart Withdrawal™ as an addition to our popular Retirement Planner tool.
+Smart Withdrawal is available exclusively to our advisory clients.

 Here is what Personal Capital Clients will see:

-Retirement Paycheck will map out all of your recommended income sources, as well as expected dividends and any portfolio withdrawals necessary to reach your after-tax retirement spending requirements.
+Smart Withdrawal will map out all of your recommended income sources, as well as expected dividends and any portfolio withdrawals necessary to reach your after-tax retirement spending requirements.
 It will show you which type of account to draw from, and display your resulting estimated taxes.
 All of this will be mapped against your Spending Line, shown above in black.
-When Required Minimum Distributions (or RMDs – the amount you are required to withdraw from certain retirement accounts after age 70 ½) kick in, Paycheck will layer them on top as well.
+When Required Minimum Distributions (or RMDs – the amount you are required to withdraw from certain retirement accounts after age 70 ½) kick in, Smart Withdrawal will layer them on top as well.
 If Roth conversions or Tax Gain harvesting makes sense, we will alert you through this tool.

 Our goal here is clarity.
 If you understand the effect of additional income, spending, and most importantly taxes on your portfolio over time, you’ll be able to make better decisions with increased confidence.
 Your financial future is laid out right in front of you, and can adapt dynamically as you make changes and additions over time.
 As a client of Personal Capital, you also have an advisor who is there to lead you through these updates and discuss their implications.